projectfong/projectfong/README.md

 ---

 ## 🔹 Notes
-`projectfong` is about **reinvention** — bringing forward the work that was once hidden behind the scenes.
+`projectfong` is about **reinvention** - bringing forward the work that was once hidden behind the scenes.

 What you see here are **representations** of larger projects, shared selectively for visibility.

 This GitHub serves as a technical portfolio illustrating architecture, discipline, and experimentation across AI systems and secure infrastructure.

 ---

+> © 2025 Fong - Licensing varies by repository.
+Each project explicitly defines its applicable license within its own LICENSE.md file.